bolonobolo/bolonobolo.github.io/_posts/2019-12-30-Linux-shellcode-alphanumeric.md

 ![](/assets/images/shell.png)<br>

 ## Intruduction
 Back to shellcode argument, today we will speak about alphanumeric shellcode.
-This arguemnt was suggested to me from @nahualito, some weeks ago and i have to admint it took me crazy sometimes but it was also a lot fun.
+This arguement was suggested to me from @nahualito (ty!), some weeks ago and i have to admnit it took me crazy sometimes but it was also a lot fun.
 The scope of the task is to create a shellcode completely of alphanumeric characters.
 The reason of this madness is because
 > there are several filtering schemes out there being employed by programs that only allow alphanumeric characters to be passed into their buffer<br>

 also